-12.5.1.
-Ground oriented housing including attached or detached townhouses and fee simple row houses, will be supported subject to the following criteria:

-a) Setbacks should be based on the following guidance:

-• Front setbacks should maintain the sense of landscaped front yards and street trees, while creating semi-private space which encourages social interaction.
+- 12.5.1.
+Ground oriented housing including attached or detached townhouses and fee simple row houses, will be supported subject to the following criteria: - a) Setbacks should be based on the following auidance: - Front setbacks should maintain the sense of landscaped front yards and street trees, while

-- Side setbacks should respond to a development's building orientation and facade height in order to mitigate impacts on neighbours and provide sufficient building separation.
+- creating semi-private space which encourages social interaction. - Side setbacks should respond to a development's building orientation and facade height in order to mitigate impacts on neighbours and provide sufficient building separation.
 Where a units' primary elevation and living space faces the side lot line, larger side setbacks (approximately 6 metres) are preferred to create useable outdoor amenity space and sufficient access to light and air.
-On the other hand, side setbacks for units fronting the street may be reduced for consistency with adjacent zoning and development patterns. - Rear lot setbacks should respect the existing pattern of landscaped back yards, respect privacy and provide sufficient building separation under current and potential development patterns.

-b) Floor space ratios should be generally up to 0.8 FSR.
-Where all required parking is fully enclosed in an underground (basement) structure, up to 1.0 FSR may be supported.

-c) Minimum open space and maximum lot coverage should provide for landscaped front and back yards and access to individual or shared open space for units.

-12.5.2.
-Townhomes and other housing forms which transition from Urban Residential are encouraged in Traditional Residential lots adjacent to urban residential areas designed to be attractive to families with children are supported on the large lots on the west side of Washington Avenue.
+On the other hand, side setbacks for units fronting the street may be reduced for consistency with adjacent zoning and development patterns. - Rear lot setbacks should respect the existing pattern of landscaped back yards, respect privacy and provide sufficient building separation under current and potential development patterns. - b) Floor space ratios should be generally up to 0.8 FSR.
+Where all required parking is fully enclosed in an underground (basement) structure, up to 1.0 FSR may be supported. - c) Minimum open space and maximum lot coverage should provide for landscaped front and back yards and access to individual or shared open space for units. - 12.5.2.
+Townhomes and other housing forms which transition from Urban Residential are encouraged in Traditional Residential lots adjacent to urban residential areas - 12.5.3.
+New stacked townhouses or multi-unit residential buildings up to three storeys will be supported along arterial roads (e.g. Harriet Road). - 12.5.4.
+Denser ground-oriented housing (for example, townhomes) with a significant proportion of units designed to be attractive to families with children are supported on the large lots on the west side of Washington Avenue.